All Episodes

 And well, one month you come to our place, one month I will go to your church.

-Bad idea, good idea.
+Bad idea, good idea?

-Let me just tell you, 2021 has already caught up with your idea, and overwhelmingly, instead of our separate congregations of race gathering, increasingly in America, when you see the church, the church looks like all of the people that God's interested in.
+And overwhelmingly, instead of our separate congregations of race gathering, increasingly in America, when you see the church, the church looks like all of the people that God's interested in.

-As I said, if uh Reverend Bryant, there were more like him out there, there would be better people in America, there would be fewer polluters, fewer criminals, fewer people who are dead beat dead, because they would understand and accept their responsibility to do The moral and upright thing.
+There would be fewer polluters, fewer criminals, fewer people who are dead, beat, dead, because they would understand and accept their responsibility to do the moral and upright thing.

 The problem here is government often isn't interested in us being better people.